 Robinson first won attention in 2006 with his debut novel, Electricity.
 It was shortlisted for both the James Tait Black Memorial Prize and the Authors’ Club Best First Novel Award.
-The screen adaptation premiered at the BFI London Film Festival in 2014 and won Best Screenplay at the National Film Awards the following year.
-His other novels are The Man Without, Forgetting Zoë, Jawbone Lake,and The Mating Habits of Stags.
-Most recently he co-wrote the award-winning documentary, Dream Town, narrated by Paul Bettany, and the BAFTA-longlisted, Edith, starring Peter Mullan and Michelle Fairley.
+The screen adaptation premiered at the BFI London Film Festival in 2014 and won Best Screenplay at the National Film Awards.
+His other novels are The Man Without, Forgetting Zoë, Jawbone Lake.
+Most recently he wrote the multi-award winning, Edith, starring Peter Mullan and Michelle Fairley, upon which his new novel, The Mating Habits of Stags, is based.
 Robinson is a post-graduate of Lancaster University where he was awarded a Ph.D. in Creative Writing in 2006, and is a Mentor and Reader for The Literary Consultancy.